DisasterAWARE

 Population: 499K · Georgia

 Atlanta faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 7/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Atlanta, GA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Atlanta, GA.

 Hazard Risk Overview